-Prerequisites: Successful completion of Intermediate Drawing and Painting or Art 3-4 and/or permission of the instructor
+Prerequisites: Successful completion of Intermediate Drawing and Painting or Applied Design 1-2

 Course Content: This class will provide advanced opportunities to expand and refine artistic skills in a variety of two-dimensional media.
 Students will develop a personal style and creative ideas to expand one's awareness of art beyond school.
 Students will focus on portfolio development, presentation, exhibitions, scholarship preparation and career exploration.
 Learning strategies will allow students to communicate a deeper understanding of their own art and art from a variety of cultural contexts, time periods and cultural settings.
 This course can be taken concurrently with other art courses.
 This is a year-long course.